 If the change of control had occurred prior to the end of the fiscal year, the amount of the annual cash bonus pool and long-term bonus pool used to determine the amount of the awards for the year would have been adjusted on an equitable basis (i.e., annualized) to reflect the shortened plan year and each of NSAM, NorthStar Realty and NorthStar Europe would have had the option to pay its portion of the long-term bonuses in cash instead of equity.
-Under the NSAM Incentive Plan and the awards granted thereunder, a change of control of NorthStar Realty would be treated in the same manner as a change of control of NSAM, except that such a change of control would have had no impact on the NorthStar Europe equity awards (or portions of equity awards granted prior to the spin-off of NorthStar Europe from NorthStar Realty that, as a result of distributions and/or anti-dilution adjustments made in connection with such spin-off, relate to equity in NorthStar Europe issued or issuable thereunder.
-Under the NSAM Incentive Plan and the awards granted thereunder, a change of control of NorthStar Europe would have been treated in the same manner as a change of control of NSAM with respect to the NorthStar Europe equity awards (or portions of equity awards granted prior to the spin-off of NorthStar Europe from NorthStar Europe from NorthStar Europe from NorthStar Europe from NorthStar Europe equity awards granted prior to the spin-off of NorthStar Europe from NorthStar Europe and NorthStar Realty that, as a result of distributions and/or anti-dilution adjustments made in connection with such spin-off, relate to equity in NorthStar Europe issued or issuable thereunder and a proportional amount (based on NorthStar Europe's share of the total base asset management fees payable by NorthStar Europe and NorthStar Realty for the most recently completed calendar quarter) of the equity awards of NSAM previously granted to NSAM's executive officers as long-term bonus pursuant to the NSAM Incentive Plan that remained subject to vesting b
+Under the NSAM Incentive Plan and the awards granted thereunder, a change of control of NorthStar Realty would be treated in the same manner as a change of control of NSAM, except that such a change of control would have had no impact on the NorthStar Europe equity awards (or portions of equity awards granted prior to the spin-off of NorthStar Europe from NorthStar Realty that, as a result of distributions and/or antidilution adjustments made in connection with such spin-off, relate to equity in NorthStar Europe) issued or issuable thereunder.
+Under the NSAM Incentive Plan and the awards granted thereunder, a change of control of NorthStar Europe would have been treated in the same manner as a change of control of NSAM with respect to the NorthStar Europe equity awards (or portions of equity awards granted prior to the spin-off of NorthStar Europe from NorthStar Realty that, as a result of distributions and/or anti-dilution adjustments made in connection with such spin-off, relate to equity in NorthStar Europe) issued or issuable thereunder and a proportional amount (based on NorthStar Europe's share of the total base asset management fees payable by NorthStar Europe and NorthStar Realty for the most recently completed calendar quarter) of the equity awards of NSAM previously granted to NSAM's executive officers as long-term bonus pursuant to the NSAM Incentive Plan that remained subject to vesting based solely on continued employment through a future date.